 For a more detailed background on my fountain pen journey, check out my post titled “Why Pelikan?”

-For those who are interested in how I photograph my pens, all of the pen photography on this site is done with a Sony Alpha-700 DSLR, Slik U-212 tripod, remote release cord, and a Minolta 100mm f2.8 Macro lens.
-I use a simple sweep made of heavy white paper with a white bounce reflector utilizing only available natural light.
-Post processing is accomplished in photoshop and generally consist of some levels and color adjustments before rendering the final product that you see on this site.
+For those who are interested in how I photograph my pens, all of the pen photography on this site is done with a Sony α99 II, Manfrotto 055 tripod, remote release, and either a Sony 50mm f2.8 Macro lens or a 100mm f2.8 Macro lens.
+I use either a simple sweep made of heavy white paper with a white bounce reflector utilizing only available natural light or the Foldio 3 tabletop studio.
+Post processing is accomplished in Photoshop and generally consist of some levels and color adjustments before rendering the final product that you see on this site.

 Disclaimer: I am an independent blogger who receives no monetary compensation for my efforts here.
 The products reviewed are usually purchased by me for my own personal use.
-Any products leant to me by Pelikan for the purpose of review will be clearly identified as such.
+Any products which might have been leant to me by Pelikan or some other third party for the purpose of review will be clearly identified as such.
 None of my reviews are subject to any corporate censorship.
 The photos on this site are my own unless otherwise stated.
 The opinions expressed here are also my own.